Isospin effect on baryon and charge fluctuations from the pNJL model: Summary and outlook

-To summarize, based on the 3-flavor polyakov-looped Nambu-Jona-Lasinio model with the scalar-isovector and vector-isovector couplings, we have studied the higher-order susceptibilities of net-baryon and net-charge fluctuations in isospin asymmetric matter formed in Au+Au collisions at RHIC-BES energies.
-Although the general features remain the same, the isovector couplings move the peaks of the net-baryon susceptibilities to the low-temperature or low-energy side.
-On the other hand, the shape of the net-charge susceptibilities is largely changed with the isovector couplings, i.e., an additional negative peak appear in the skewness results and two positive peaks peaks appear in the kurtosis results along the hypothetical chemical freeze-out line, if it is very close to the phase boundary.
-It is of great interest to confirm our findings by measuring the net-charge susceptibility at even lower collision energies, such as that in the future FAIR-CBM program.
-Such analysis may also be helpful in extracting the strength of the isovector couplings or even the information of the isospin dependence of the QCD phase diagram.
+Based on the 3-flavor Polyakov-looped Nambu-Jona-Lasinio model with the scalar-isovector and vector-isovector couplings, we have studied the higher-order susceptibilities of net-baryon and net-charge fluctuations in isospin asymmetric matter formed in relativistic heavy-ion collisions at RHIC-BES energies.
+Despite a few assumptions made in the study, the isospin effect on the susceptibilities as a result of the isovector interactions is robust.
+Although negative isovector couplings will not affect much the phase diagram and the susceptibilities, positive values of the isovector coupling constants seperate the $u$ and $d$ quark chiral phase transition boundaries as well as their critical points at finite isospin chemical potentials.
+This moves the peaks of the net-baryon susceptibilities to the low-temperature or low-energy side, and largely changes the shape of the net-charge susceptibilities, i.e., an additional negative peak appears in the skewness results and two positive peaks appear in the kurtosis results along the hypothetical chemical freeze-out line, if it is very close to the chiral phase transition boundary.

-We acknowledge helpful communications with Xiao-Feng Luo.
-This work was supported by the Major State Basic Research Development Program (973 Program) of China under Contract Nos.
-2015CB856904 and 2014CB845401, the National Natural Science Foundation of China under Grant Nos.
-11475243 and 11421505, the "100-talent plan" of Shanghai Institute of Applied Physics under Grant Nos.
-Y290061011 and Y526011011 from the Chinese Academy of Sciences, and the Shanghai Key Laboratory of Particle Physics and Cosmology under Grant No. 15DZ2272100.